 - Cut onion into 8 segments.

-3. Blend the Vegetables and Spices and Marinate the Beef Overnight
+3. Blend the Adobo and Marinate the Beef Overnight

 - Add onion segments, whole garlic cloves, toasted and ground spices, fire-roasted tomatoes, apple cider vinegar, and soaked chiles (without the stems) to the blender.